egison/egison/docs/tutorial/getting-started.rst

    $ egison

 You can load definitions from a file by passing ``-l`` option.
-The following example is equivalent to starting the REPL and then executing ``loadFile "name-of-file-to-load.egi"``.
+The following example is equivalent to starting the REPL and then executing ``loadFile "foo.egi"``.

 ::

-   $ egison -l name-of-file-to-load.egi
+   $ egison -l foo.egi

 Executing a program in files